 Do we need to close our workplace if a worker has suspected COVID-19?

-Do we need to pay a worker who is in quarantine or who required to self isolate?
+Do we need to pay a worker who is in quarantine or who is required to self-isolate?

 Yes – If the worker is or becomes symptomatic, they will be entitled to statutory sick pay (SSP) or contractual sick pay in accordance with their contract of employment.

-If the worker is not symptomatic, the Government has made it clear that if NHS 111 or a doctor advises an employee to self isolate; they are entitled to SSP and further that the employers may need to be flexible if they require evidence as a sick note may not be obtainable if they have been told to self isolate for 14 days.
+If the worker is not symptomatic, the Government has made it clear that if NHS 111 or a doctor advises an employee to self-isolate; they are entitled to SSP and further that the employers may need to be flexible if they require evidence as a sick note may not be obtainable if they have been told to self-isolate for 10 days.

 It would be good practice to offer contractual sick pay in these circumstances although this is currently not required by law.